ddasker/enterprise-ha-master/Innodb-clustersets/innodbclustersets.md

-# SECURITY - MYSQL ENTERPRISE TRANSPARENT DATA ENCRYPTION
+# DEPLOYING - InnoDB ClusterSets

 ## Introduction
-3c) MySQL Enterprise Transparent Data Encryption
-Objective: Data Encryption in action…

-This lab will walk you through encrypting InnoDB Tablespace files at rest
+InnoDB ClusterSets:
+Objective: deploying MySQL sandboxes and then creating an InnoDB ClusterSets

+*This lab walks you through creating MySQL Sandboxes, deploying InnoDB ClusterSets, bootstrapping MySQL Router and testing failovers

-Estimated Lab Time: 20 minutes
+Estimated Time: 15 minutes

 ### Objectives

-In this lab, you will:
+In this lab, you will  do the followings:
-* Install and encrypt Data Files
+- Connect to MySQL Shell
+- Create MySQL Sandboxes
+- Create InnoDB ClusterSets

-### Prerequisites (Optional)
+### Prerequisites

 This lab assumes you have:
 * An Oracle account